All The Other Voices

 “Why are you still calling me?” she demanded.

 “Are you okay, Soph?”
 The man asked in a composed voice.

 “I’m fine,” she answered abruptly.
 “I’m just fine!”

 “I got your message.
-It sounded like things were really dark for you last night.
 I was worried when I couldn’t get a hold of you.
 You’re not picking up my calls again.”

 Sophie didn’t know how to respond.
 She didn’t remember calling him.
 Who else did I text?
 What other friendship did I ruin?
 She had fallen under the impression that life was drudgery, and that one night of binging a week was the release she needed to get through.
 It was like a vicious circle.
 Sophie drank to escape from life.
 It looked like a mess.
 So, she drank to get away from that.
 Then, she repeated the cycle in an ever-increasing spiral downward.

 Her marriage to Carl was a casualty of this war.
 As of last Monday, they were no longer married.
 She knew Carl didn’t want the divorce, but there was nothing she could do about it.